rust-leipzig/rust-leipzig.github.io/_posts/2017-03-28-comparison-of-regex-engines.md

 ```

 ## Timings
-On the basis of a CSV-file I did some analytics.
-At first I summarized the overall execution time per engine.
+On the basis of a CSV-file I do some analytics.
+At first I summarize the overall execution time per engine.
 The following chart shows the details:

 {% include regex_compare_timing_chart.html %}